Generic Name: Lidocaine and Tetracaine Patch (LYE doe kane & TET ra kane)

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

-- Pale skin, redness, or swelling where the patch is put on.
+- Pale skin, redness, or swelling where Synera (lidocaine and tetracaine patch) is used.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.